lingouyangling/jekyll-now/about.md

 permalink: /about/
 ---

 CHENGDU-->GUANGZHOU-->BEIJING-->SAN FRANCISCO-->NEW YORK-->CHICAGO
-PRODUCT MANAGER, DATA SCIENTIST, DEVELOPER, WRITER.
-I believe coding and literature are the most achievable/affordable ways of creativity for everybody.
+I believe coding and writing are the most achievable/affordable ways of creativity for everybody.

 ### More Information

-I love people.
+I love philosophy and literature.

 ### Contact me